Mark Birtles

 About Bloodline

-The story of Bloodline follows a trio of tightly interwoven plots.
+Bloodline is comprised of a trio of tightly interwoven plots.

 The ancient world,